 Headlines like “See what’s on this insane 3000 calorie burger” appeals to both the curious and the glutton in us.
 It’s the jealousy reason why we all click through to the blog income reports showing off $20,000 incomes.
 Use emotions in your headlines as much as possible.
 When you can’t use facts.
 Here’s a free tool that analyses your headlines for you.

 You’re going to write a great piece of content, why not use some keywords that will get you ranked higher on Google to bring in long-term traffic while you’re at it?
 Use a keyword research tool like KeySearch or LongTailPro to find keywords that are easier to rank for and use a combination of them throughout your long posts, giving you a better chance of ranking for more than one keyword.

 I use Keysearch (I show you how I use Keysearch here) and it has made a world of a difference, I’m no longer shooting in the dark wondering what keywords to use.
-You can always try it out for free and get 20% off with discount KSDISC!

 6. Use Keywords in Alt Tags

 This is a mistake I see so many bloggers make!
 You upload a picture and leave the alt tag section blank and the image name is something like IMG3452.JPG You’re leaving so much traffic on the table when you do that!
 Google reads the image name and alt tag description to determine what the image is and if it has anything to do with your blog post.